 Girls Sanitary Project

 Progress on this component has been modest as competing obligations attract group members.
-Girls have been recruited into the project and are being taught how to make the reusable sanitary towels.
+Girls have been recruited into the project and have been taught how to make the reusable sanitary towels.
 The project is of value because many girls miss school every month when they have menses, because they cannot afford to buy the disposable pads.
 Such absences hurt the academic performance of girls and contribute to higher rates of leaving school early.
 With affordable reusable pads available this problem can be alleviated.
 Additionally, the families involved in making and selling the pads will generate a profit helping them economically.
 The parents of the school age girls also have expressed an interest in being involved in the project.